TZstatsADS/spring-2022-prj1-yimingxia-0414/output/README.md

 Those results are coming from the main coding file, and might be used without re-run some of the cells since it might take too much time.

-To be noticed, the file 'philosophy_data_dominantTopic.csv' is not included in this folder since it is too large.
-If you would like to re-run the project, contact me for that!
+To be noticed, the file philosophy_data_new.csv' and  'philosophy_data_dominantTopic.csv'  are not included in this folder since they are too large.
+If you would like to re-run the project, contact me for those!